 - going bankrupt can affect your immigration status

-- your bankruptcy will be published publicly (although if you’re worried you or your family maybe the victims of violence, you can ask that your details aren’t given out)
+- your bankruptcy will be published publicly (although if you’re worried you or your family might be the victims of violence, you can go to court to get an order so your address details aren’t given out)

 What happens at the end of bankruptcy

 Your bankruptcy will normally end after a year - this is known as 'discharge'.
 After discharge you won't have to repay the debts covered by the bankruptcy.
 However you will still have to pay some debts like court fines and loans from the Student Loans Company.

 If the people dealing with your bankruptcy think you’ve been dishonest or reckless, they might ask the court to give you a 'bankruptcy restrictions order'.
 This means you’ll have to follow certain rules for up to 15 years.
 You can find out what happens if you get a bankruptcy restrictions order.

 Bankruptcy might help you become free of debts but it isn't the right option for everyone.
 It's important to know how bankruptcy will affect your day-to-day life and to explore the alternatives.